microsoft/dotnet/Documentation/compatibility/xml-documents-are-now-consider-invalid-if-they-contains-transforms-that-are-not-allowed-on-digital-signatures.md

 ### Change Description

-In .NET Framework 4.6.2, Security fixes in `SignedXml` and `EncryptedXml` lead to different run-time behaviors.
+In .NET Framework 4.6.2, Security fixes in
+<xref:System.Security.Cryptography.Xml.SignedXml?displayProperty=name> and
+<xref:System.Security.Cryptography.Xml.EncryptedXml?displayProperty=name> lead
+to different run-time behaviors.
 For example,

 * If a document has multiple elements with the same `id` attribute and a